flaviostutz/monolint/CONTRIBUTING.md

 # CONTRIBUTING

-Thank you for being interested in helping with Monolinter!
+Thank you for being interested in helping with Monolint!

 ## The best way to start